gjackshow/dfs_selections/README.md

 # Daily Fantasy Sports Roster Optimizer

 Welcome to the Daily Fantasy Sports Roster Optimizer project!

-My main goal is to help you win money by leveraging the power of machine learning algorithms to create optimized rosters for competitive Daily Fantasy Sports contests.
+My goal is to help you win money by leveraging the power of machine learning algorithms to create optimized rosters for large-format competitive Daily Fantasy Sports contests.

-## What We Do
+Large multi-entry tournaments attract hundreds of thousands of entries with multi-million prize pools.
+The prizes are heavily weighted.
+The top score of the week might take home a million, a score in the 20th percentile might double their bet and the bottom 75% go home with nothing.

+## How It's Done

 My ML algorithm carefully analyzes the pool of available players and strategically assembles thousands of high-performing rosters while adhering to the salary cap.

-You can choose to influence the algorithm's automated choices by prioritizing certain players or "stacking" certain players, e.g. QB and WR from the same team.
+The user can choose to influence the algorithm's automated choices by prioritizing certain players or "stacking" certain players, e.g. the QB and a WR from the same team.
 Or just select a few players you know in your gut are going to go off and let the algorithm take care of the rest!

 The "Classic" format, which is commonly used in NFL DFS contests, includes the following positions: